 There’s a patch back there that is trying hard to be white.
-Eventually I may be all white, but for now the whites are mostly containing themselves to a topknot area, for some odd reason.
-Only God can color a head with a paintbrush that hits and misses so delicately.
+Eventually, I may be all white, but for now, the whites are mostly containing themselves to a topknot area, for some odd reason.
+Only God can color a mane with a stroke that hits and misses so delicately.

-Clearly, something changed inside during these nine months, because I went from “I’ll probably regret this, what if I look horrible?!!” to “Oh well.
+Something changed inside during these nine months because I went from “I’ll probably regret this, what if I look horrible?!!” to “Oh well.
 Whatever.”

 No one is more shocked than I am.

 Part of the reason this transition has been painless is that I’ve also realized people don’t care.
-People, (especially us women) are so wrapped up in our own appearance, we don’t really give full attention to the details of another.
+People, (especially us women) are so wrapped up in our own appearance, we don’t give full attention to the details of another.
 (I should speak for myself here.)
-Men don’t notice, and most wouldn’t make a comment if they did.
-(I wrote a guest-post about that HERE.
+Men don’t notice, and most wouldn’t comment if they did.
+(I wrote a guest post about that HERE.
 Check it out.
 I got a lot of comments on this one.)

 In the long run, colored hair is not that important.
 With concerns about ISIS, and jobs, and why the seasons of Downton Abbey are so short, there’s just so much more to think about.
 For me, I realized coloring my hair was a frivolous and a bit self-absorbed thing.
 Who was I trying to impress?
 The world does not care about my hair color.
 And as I’ve written before, what other people think of me is none of MY business.
 I care about what God thinks of me.
 And I’d rather be working on that.

 So, I’ve decided I’m not going back to L’Oreal.
 She was kind to me for 12 years, but it’s time to move on.
 I had some trepidation at the beginning of this journey, but really…this was the easiest break-up I’ve ever endured.